ibm-cloud-docs/cis/dns-concepts.md

 ## Secure DNS

 **DNSSec** is a technology to digitally 'sign' DNS data so you can be assured it is valid.
 To eliminate vulnerability from the internet, DNSSec must be deployed at each step in the lookup, from root zone to final domain name (for example, www.icann.org).

+## Root Record CNAME Flattening

+IBM CIS supports a feature called "CNAME Flattening."
+Using this method, root records can overcome the IETF RFC restriction that if a root record is a CNAME, it cannot have any other records for that domain.
+CIS Authoritative servers overcome this restriction by returning the A records corresponding to the CNAME target instead of returning the CNAME itself, effectively hiding the CNAME.
+This technique allows other records such as MX records to be added to the domain, even though the root record is a CNAME.